The Hollywood Ghosts of Roxbury Drive

 When Ira Gershwin died in 1983, Fred Astaire walked into Clooney’s house, mistaking it for Ira’s since he used to spend a good amount of time at both 1019 and 1021 back in the 1930s and he misremembered which brother owned which house.

-Rosemary Clooney lived in the house until her death in 2002.
-The house was torn down in 2007 and a larger house was built on the property.
+Rosemary Clooney lived in the house until she died in 2002.
+Finally, the house was torn down in 2007 and a larger house was built on the property.

 1021 N. Roxbury Dr.

-As previously mentioned, Ira Gershwin lived in this house until his death in 1983.
+As previously mentioned, Ira Gershwin lived in this house until he died in 1983.
 This house was demolished years ago.

 1023 N. Roxbury Dr.